A wise person once said, “You have to be a romantic to be a good cook.”

-As the founder of Timber & Frame, Ben has worked with organizations from Sarajevo to Kingston to Alabama.
-His work has been recognized by the Associated Collegiate Press and William Randolph Hearst Journalism Awards.
+As the founder of Timber & Frame, Ben has worked with organizations from Bosnia to Jamaica to Alabama.
+He studied at the nationally renowned photojournalism program at Western Kentucky University and his work has been recognized by the Associated Collegiate Press, Society of Professional Journalists, National Press Photographers Association, and the William Randolph Heart awards, known as the pulitzers of college journalism.
 Originally from a small town in the hills and lakes of central New England, he is a proud advocate of all things New Hampshire.

 Thanks to his parents, Dillon was raised on old MGM musicals, Hitchcock, Columbo and Abbott and Costello.
 During the summer of 2012, Dillon was an assistant/intern at Scott Rudin Productions.
-He has worked on the movies RED and 21 Jump Street, and his work has been shown on PBS, the Maine Media Workshops and film festivals across the country.
-He plans on raising a family by the beach and making feature films like Amelie, The Band’s Visit and All The President’s Men.
+He has worked on the movies RED and 21 Jump Street, and his work has been shown on PBS, the Maine Media Workshops, and film festivals across the country.
+In 2014, his short screenplay, The Ants Go Marching, was a quarterfinalist at the Slamdance Screenplay Competition and won best short thriller/horror screenplay at the Nashville Film Festival.

 A nationally recognized singer/songwriter, Micah Tewers has written, recorded, and produced three albums for AvantGuard records.
 Most recently he scored the feature documentary, Sugar Babe.
 Micah’s talents in composing, songwriting, and multi-instrumentation give T&F’s videos their voice.